riscv-steel/riscv-steel/docs/source/core.md

 ## Introduction

-RISC-V Steel Processor Core is a 32-bit processor core IP implementing the RV32I instruction set, the Zicsr extension and the Machine-mode privileged architecture of RISC-V.
+RISC-V Steel Processor Core is a 32-bit processor core implementing the RV32I instruction set, the Zicsr extension and the Machine-mode privileged architecture of RISC-V.

 RISC-V Steel Processor Core is a single-issue, in-order, unpipelined processor core.